The Colours That Suit You Are Set For Life — & Here’s How I Found Mine

 This relatively simple formula is currently enjoying a renaissance on TikTok, with #coloranalysis garnering 749.9 million views and counting.
 It has become so popular on social media that a filter designed to help people try out colour palettes digitally recently went viral, with users putting different seasons of shades around their faces to determine which looks best (though professionals doubt the reliability of the tech).

-The recent online interest is, of course, connected to how personal style has become intertwined with our self-identity but New York City-based psychotherapist Dr Dana Dorfman speculates that the resurgence may also be connected to our desire for concrete answers.
+The recent online interest is, of course, connected to how personal style has become intertwined with our self-identity.
+But psychotherapist Dr Dana Dorfman speculates that the resurgence may also be connected to our desire for concrete answers.
 "Humans, despite their curiosity, also don't like uncertainty and we like things to be neatly wrapped up in a bow," she tells Refinery29.

 She continues: "Any time that you can put a label on something, it gives us an explanation, and then gives us something to hang our hat on.
 We are all multi-determined, and we're so complex that if we can have some kind of simplified explanation for something, that's comforting."